 Making sure that your company records are maintained and stored properly is a project that could be the most important day-to-day work for your business.

-8 Steps For An effective Records Management Program
+8 Steps For An Effective Records Management Program

-After looking at several different ways to manage records, here are the 8 steps that we believe are the mainstays of a solid records management program.
+Here are the 8 steps that we believe are the mainstays of a solid records management program.

-Step 1: Completely inventory all records
+Step 1: Complete inventory of all records

 Once you have determined the way you want to manage your records, you need to determine two things:

-- What steps of the process need to be managed
+- What steps of the process need to be managed?

 Step 3: Develop a records retention and destruction schedule